River Valley high school getting a facelift

 FORT SMITH, Ark.
-(KNWA) — A multi-million dollar construction project is underway at a River Valley high school.
+(KFTA) — A multimillion-dollar construction project is underway at a River Valley high school.

 Southside High School will see a new competition gymnasium, secure front entry, and storm centers when construction is complete.